-- Analyze the Founders’ intentions in giving Congress the power to “regulate Commerce with foreign Nations, and among the several States, and with the Indian tribes.”
+- Students will analyze the Founders’ intentions in giving Congress the power to “regulate Commerce with foreign Nations, and among the several States, and with the Indian tribes.”

-- Understand how power granted to Congress in the Commerce Clause has been interpreted by the Supreme Court through American history.
+- Students will understand how power granted to Congress in the Commerce Clause has been interpreted by the Supreme Court through American history.

-- Evaluate arguments for and against federalism as a principle.
+- Students will evaluate arguments for and against federalism as a principle.

-- Determine whether federalism helps or harms freedom.
+- Students will determine whether federalism helps or harms freedom.

 Divide students into groups of three or four and have them complete Handout B: Federalism: For or Against?

 - Go over the chart and clarify any questions students have.

 - Arguments in favor of federalism: 2, 3, 5

 - Wrap up with a large group discussion.